MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/debug-universal-drivers---step-by-step-lab--echo-kernel-mode-.md

 You need the following hardware to complete the lab:

 - A laptop or desktop computer (host) running Windows 10
-- A laptop or desktop computer (target) running Windows 10
+- A second laptop or desktop computer (target) running Windows 10
 - A network hub or router and network cables to connect the two computers
 - Access to the internet to download symbol files